 - Breath Weapon: Some enemies breathe fire.

 - Cue the Sun: The ending of the first arcade.

-- Distressed Damsel: The princesses Nick and Tom have to rescue.
+- Damsels in Distress: The princesses Nick and Tom have to rescue.
 In a funny twist, after you defeat the final boss in the Genesis version, Nick and Tom get kidnapped and the girls (who have the same snow-based powers as them!) have to go through another 20 floors (present only in this version) to reach and defeat the true Final Boss.

-- Dual Boss: The birds in floor 30, the devils in stage 40 and the last boss.
+- Dual Boss: The birds on floor 30, the devils in stage 40, and the last boss.
 Chameleons in SB2.
-Cacodemons in SB3.

 - Edible Collectible: The bonus items are various kinds of sushi rolls.

 - Evil Overlord: King Artich serves as the main antagonist in Snow Bros.
 Special

 - I'm Melting!: What happens to the bros if they touch fire (it goes without saying).